 The types of promotional financing we offer includes deferred interest (interest accrues during a promotional period and becomes payable if the full purchase amount is not paid off during the promotional period), no interest (no interest on a promotional purchase) and reduced interest (interest is assessed monthly at a promotional interest rate during the promotional period).
 As a result, during the promotional period we do not generate interest income or generate it at a lower rate, although we continue to generate fee income relating to late fees on required minimum payments.
 For these promotional financing offerings, we generally partner with sellers of "big-ticket" products or services or large basket transactions (generally priced from \$500 to \$25,000+) to consumers where our financing products and industry expertise provide strong incremental value to our partners and their customers.
-In addition to our revolving product we also offer secured installment loans for the big ticket items primarily in our Outdoor and Powersport industries.
+In addition to our revolving product, we also offer secured installment loans for certain large purchases, primarily for power sports and outdoor power equipment, and also offer unsecured installment loans primarily in our Health and Wellness sales platform and through our other installment products, such as our Synchrony Pay in 4 product for short-term loans.
 We also promote our programs to sellers through direct marketing activities such as industry trade publications, trade shows and sales efforts by dedicated internal and external sales teams, leveraging our existing partner network or through endorsements through manufacturers and industry associations.
-Our broad array of point-of-sale technologies and guick enrollment process allow us to guickly and effectively integrate new partners.
+Our broad array of point-of-sale technologies and quick enrollment process allow us to quickly and effectively integrate new partners and providers.

-Our five largest programs based upon interest and fees on loans for the year ended December 31, 2021, excluding the Gap Inc. program, were Amazon, JCPenney, Lowe's, PayPal and Sam's Club.
-These programs accounted in aggregate for 50% of our total interest and fees on loans for the year ended December 31, 2021, and 51% of loan receivables at December 31, 2021.
-Our programs with Lowe's and PayPal, which includes our Venmo program, each accounted for more than 10% of our total interest and fees on loans for the year ended December 31, 2021.
-The length of our relationship with each of our five largest partners is over 14 years, and in the case of Lowe's, 42 years.
-The current expiration dates for these agreements range from 2026 through 2030.
+Our five largest programs based upon interest and fees on loans for the year ended December 31, 2022, were Amazon, JCPenney, Lowe's, PayPal and Sam's Club.
+These programs accounted in aggregate for 53% of our total interest and fees on loans for the year ended December 31, 2022, and 52% of loan receivables at December 31, 2022.
+Our programs with Lowe's and PayPal, which includes our Venmo program, each accounted for more than 10% of our total interest and fees on loans for the year ended December 31, 2022.
+The length of our relationship with each of our five largest partners is over 15 years, and in the case of Lowe's, 43 years.
+During the year ended December 31, 2022 we extended our program agreement with Lowe's.
+The current expiration dates for program agreements with our five largest partners range from 2026 through 2033.